 2) Don’t Sweat the Quiet Weeks

-Getting used to the unpredictability — the strange and turbulent ebb and flow — of freelance life can be very tough at first.
-The fear of losing work or having nothing coming in is an ongoing one.
+Getting used to freelance life’s unpredictability — the strange and turbulent ebb and flow — can be very tough at first.
+The fear of losing work or nothing coming in is ongoing.
 Eventually, you’ll get used to it and feel experienced enough to know that you’ll survive it, and that more work and money is on the horizon.

 It’s ordinary and expected to have a week where nothing happens, where no work comes in, followed by a week where you’re working until midnight every day, including weekends.

 Don’t sweat the workless weeks.
 In fact, try to unwind and enjoy the break or focus on smaller tasks that still eat up time like emailing, admin, or social media promotion.